- is for Museum of Archaeology and Anthropology

 There are a number of country parks outside of the city of Cambridge which are well worth a visit.
 We had a winter walk around Milton Country Park recently and would definitely recommend it if you need some fresh air.
 I like country parks for walks with the kids because they are a manageable size for them to get around and they always have plenty of interesting spaces along the way.

 Admission: Free, Parking up to £3.50

 While we’re on the subject of great spaces outside Cambridge, try and check out some of the National Trust sites around the county.
 Anglesey Abbey and Wimpole Estate are both country houses set in beautiful parkland.
 Wicken Fen and Houghton Mill are great for country walks (see C for more on Wicken Fen).

 is for Open City Spaces

-Cambridge city centre too is full of open spaces.
+Cambridge city centre to is full of open spaces.
 One minute you can be walking around the city centre and the next you can be on common land, surrounded by cows.
-It’s an easy city to find some space in, if the kids need to burn off some energy.
+It’s an easy city to find some space in when the kids need to burn off some energy.

 Our favourite spaces are Coe Fen and Midsummer Common.

 Click here to find out where all the playgrounds are in Cambridge.
 (Possibly the most useful resource I can give for exploring Cambridge with kids.

 The Polar Museum is a small but infinitely interesting place to visit in Cambridge with kids.
 Much of it is dedicated to the Scott Polar expedition.
 It has many letters and other items from that ill-fated trek to the south pole.
 They also find space for all sorts of interesting exhibits on other expeditions and the history, nature and art of the polar regions.